Illumina/agg/README.md

 This is very crude, typically one may also filter on extreme depth, allelic imbalance, divergence from HWE etc etc.

 #####Creating a site list
-For applications such as annotating variants in a rare disease study.
-Often all that is needed is a site-only vcf with summary statistics of interest (such as allele frequency). stored in the INFO field.
+For applications such as annotating variants in an individual with a rare disease.
+Often all that is needed is a site-only vcf with summary statistics of interest (such as allele frequency) stored in the INFO field.
 This is straightforward to generate from the multi-sample bcf that was created in the previous section.
 ```
 bcftools view -G merged.flt.bcf -Oz -o merged.sites.vcf.gz
 tabix merged.sites.vcf.gz